moderndatacompany/dataos.info/docs/resources/secret_updated.md

 <aside class="callout">

 🗣 If a workspace is not explicitly specified during the application process, the system will default to the "public" workspace.
-This default behavior ensures seamless execution, allowing for the application of the Secret YAML within the public workspace without the need for an explicit workspace designation.

 </aside>

 ## How to manage a Secret?